Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Stochastic trust-region with probabilistic models and estimates

 where $ M = \frac{2(\nu L + (1-\nu)\mu_{\max} )^2D^2}{\alpha\beta\nu(1-\nu)(1-\frac{1}{\gamma})\hat{\Lambda}}.$

 \end{thm}

 \begin{rem}

 The above theorem states that if $f$ is convex, the dependency on $\epsilon$ for the complexity bound is $\mathcal{O}(1/\epsilon)$, which is a stronger result than that in Theorem \ref{thm_nonconvex}.
-Note that the above result is the same as that of traditional trust region for general convex problems.
+Note that the above result is the same as that of traditional trust-region for general convex problems.

 \end{rem}